cwzhou/Analyses/README.md

 This repository contains R code for reproducibility of the simulation and real-world data application analyses in the paper "Optimal individualized treatment regimes for survival data with competing risks", focusing on applying itrSurv to estimate optimal individualized treatment regimes in precision medicine using multi-utility optimization.

-The estimator utilizes the R package "itrSurv" from https://github.com/cwzhou/itrSurv, to evaluate survival outcomes jointly with either 1) competing risk endpoints or 2) recurrent events.
+The estimator utilizes the R package **`itrSurv`** to evaluate survival outcomes jointly with either 1) competing risk endpoints or 2) recurrent events.
+Please install `itrSurv` according to the README.md from **https://github.com/cwzhou/itrSurv** prior to running any of the scripts in this repo.
 The analyses are designed to be run in R 4.1.3.

 ## Table of Contents
 1. [Overview](#overview)